 An easy and compact reference guide for sorting out shorebird identification.
 It’s small and easy to flip through which I really like!

 The 100 best birdwatching spots in North America.
-I love to travel and I’m forever reading this book to get inspiration.
+I love to travel and, although it’s an older book, I’m forever reading it to get inspiration.
 Choose the state or province you are visiting and the book will tell you the top birding spots!
-If you’re based in Canada, click this link to see the book on Amazon.ca.

 A great website I discovered that reviews bird field guides.
 Trying to decide if you should upgrade to the latest version of a field guide you already own?
 The site has flow charts to help you decide!